 After only a few months, I realized, that it’s way different than what I see on social media.

-I took me probably a year to put everything together and understand that what I’m seeing on social media is probably 5% of the life of these superstars.
-The other 95% is a combination of hard work and patience.
+It took me probably a year to put everything together and understand that what I’m seeing on social media is probably 5% of the life of these superstars

 What Entrepreneurs and Startup Founders Actually Do